orelz890/OOP_Ex/README.md

 efficient elevator to a specific call.
 Fourth, creat the calculating function.
 Last ,creat a function that stores all the answers into a csv file.

+**Algorithm:**
-algorithm: lets assume that all the above is already implemented.
+Lets assume that all the above is already implemented.
 First of all, a couple of rolls:
 1. Our solution is based on the status of the elevator.
 Meaning, if the elevator status is UP for example it can only pick up UP calls.
 2. An elevator can not wait for a passenger more then the open doors time.